 On November 20, 2020, President Trump's Executive Order on Advancing American Kidney Health led to a new CMS final rule that updates OPO Conditions of Participation (Trump (2019), Lentine and Mannon (2020), HHS (2020)).
-Beginning in 2022, the "eligible deaths" denominator will be replaced by the number of organ donors in the OPO's DSA as a percentage of inpatient deaths among patients 75 years old or younger with a primary cause of death that is consistent with organ donation.
+Beginning in 2022, the "eligible deaths" denominator will be replaced by the number of organ donors in the OPO's donor service area as a percentage of inpatient deaths among patients 75 years old or younger with a primary cause of death that is consistent with organ donation.
 This final rule will also impose stringent re-certification requirements including one that designates OPOs with below-median donation rate and transplantation rate measures as a Tier 3 OPO.
-Tier 3 OPOs will be decertified and will not be able to compete for any other open DSA contracts.
+Tier 3 OPOs will be decertified and will not be able to compete for any other open donor service area contracts.

 Whether these new OPO regulations will be constructive is unclear.
-DCD donors and donors over 75 are still not included in the metrics' denominator and recovery efforts targeting them therefore not directly incentivized.
+Donors making donations after circulatory determination of death and donors over 75 are still not included in the metrics' denominator and recovery efforts targeting them therefore not directly incentivized.
 The regulation of TCs remain not directly aligned with that of OPOs.

 In summary, as of late 2021, TCs and OPOs face separate incentives.
-TCs face incentives to get good post-transplant health outcomes for candidates that they can select into receiving a kidney transplant, but no direct incentives to improve the health of those who remain untransplanted on the kidney waitlist.
-OPOs face incentives to not recover all possible organs, especially organs from older donors who will not enter the denominators of the OPO performance metrics.
+TCs face incentives to get good post-transplant health outcomes for candidates that they can select into receiving a kidney transplant, but no direct incentives to improve the health of those who remain untransplanted on their kidney waitlist.
+OPOs face incentives to have few recovered-but-not-transplanted organs, and hence not to recover all possible organs, especially organs from older donors who will not enter the denominators of the OPO performance metrics.
 OPOs might also limit the resources devoted to recovering from donors likely to yield organs of a lower quality that might not meet the acceptance thresholds of risk averse TCs.
-We simulate the consequences of such incentives in our lab experiment.
+We explore the consequences of such incentives in our lab experiment.